Jessa Duggar Seewald’s In-Laws Say Women’s March Attendees Have ‘No Class’

 As Pickles and Hairspray points out, the Women’s March events weren’t just about keeping abortion legal.
 According to Wired, organizers outlined eight different concerns that they were encouraging participants to march for: LGBTQIA rights, ending violence, environmental justice, reproductive rights, civil rights, immigrant rights, disability rights, and workers’ rights.
 It’s true that protecting a woman’s right to choose was one of the most popular issues with marchers who are active on social media, but an analysis of Twitter data found that healthcare in general was also a top concern; many participants marched because they don’t want Donald Trump to repeal the Affordable Care Act.

 Jessa Duggar also hasn’t taken to social media to weigh in on the Women’s March.
 However, she’s made her own feelings about abortion abundantly clear.
 As the Huffington Post reports, the Counting On star was criticized for comparing abortion to the Holocaust in 2014.
-Jessa and Ben had visited the United States Holocaust Memorial Museum in Washington, D.C. a few days before she penned a lengthy anti-choice post on Instagram.
+Jessa and Ben had visited the United States Holocaust Memorial Museum in Washington, D.C., a few days before she penned a lengthy anti-choice post on Instagram.
 Jessa Duggar also tried to claim that belief in evolution was partially responsible for the Holocaust.

 I walked through the Holocaust Museum again today… very sobering.
 Millions of innocents denied the most basic and fundamental of all rights–their right to life.
 One human destroying the life of another deemed "less than human."
 Racism, stemming from the evolutionary idea that man came from something less than human; that some people groups are "more evolved" and others "less evolved."
 A denying that our Creator–GOD–made us human from the beginning, all of ONE BLOOD and ONE RACE, descendants of Adam.
 The belief that some human beings are "not fit to live."
 So they're murdered.
 Slaughtered.
 Kids with Down syndrome or other disabilities.
 The sickly.
 The elderly.
 The sanctity of human life varies not in sickness or health, poverty or wealth, elderly or pre-born, little or lots of melanin [making you darker or lighter skinned], or any other factor.
 "If thou faint in the day of adversity, thy strength is small.
 If thou forbear to deliver them that are drawn unto death, and those that are ready to be slain; If thou sayest, Behold, we knew it not; doth not He that pondereth the heart consider it? and He that keepeth thy soul, doth not He know it? and shall not He render to every man according to his works?"
 (Proverbs 24:10-12) May we never sit idly by and allow such an atrocity to happen again.
 Not this generation.
 We must be a voice for those who cannot speak up for themselves.
 Because EVERY LIFE IS PRECIOUS. #ProLife